syrax-codes/AgriSense/README.md

 * *How to Overcome Data Challenges:* We document the process of cleaning and reshaping complex, real-world government data.
 * *The Power of Data Fusion:* We prove that integrating satellite (NDVI) data with historical records significantly improves prediction accuracy.
 This is demonstrated by comparing two XGBoost models:
     1.  *A Baseline Model* using only historical data.
     2.  *An Enhanced Model* that incorporates the new satellite features.
+Our first model gave us a near-perfect R-squared of 0.99, which was a red flag.
+We discovered this was due to data leakage.
+This critical insight allowed us to build a more honest and realistic baseline model, which gave us a solid starting point.
 * *The Path to a Complete Solution:* The notebooks also explore advanced capabilities like *Explainable AI (SHAP)* for transparency, *Anomaly Detection* for real-time monitoring, and *Forecasting* for future insights, laying out a clear roadmap for future development.

 ### How to Run the Analysis Notebooks